paulshorey/FlySwatterTech/README.md

 ### ⚠️ Doesn't break the webpage (most of the time)... ⚠️

 I've tried several similar plugins.
 This one works most reliably (removes more floating banners, usually does not break the page).
-However, when on an admin dashboard or other web app, sometimes it relies on floating content, which this turns off. **You may want to disable this for certain domains (like airbnb.com) or sub-domains (like app.gitbook.com).** To turn it off for a specific website domain. **Click the little "fly and swatter" icon is added to the bottom left corner of your browser window.** Click to this to turn off the extension.
+However, when on an admin dashboard or other web app, sometimes it relies on floating content, which this turns off. **You may want to disable this for certain domains (like airbnb.com) or sub-domains (like app.gitbook.com).** To turn it off for a specific website domain. **Click the little "fly and swatter" image (button) which will be added to the bottom left corner of your browser window.** Click to this to turn off the extension.
 Click it again to turn it back on.

 # To install